DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### Payment

-Eligibility requirement checks can only be completed after you’ve arrived in England; therefore, the international relocation payment (IRP) cannot be made before you take up your teacher training place or teaching job.
+Eligibility requirement checks can only be completed after you’ve arrived in England.
+Therefore, the international relocation payment (IRP) cannot be made before you take up your teacher training place or teaching job.

 In order to be paid the IRP, you must have a UK bank account (this can be digital).
 If you are a teacher or a salaried teacher trainee, you must also have a [UK National Insurance number](https://www.gov.uk/apply-national-insurance-number).
 You can apply for this once you arrive in England, as long as your visa gives you the right to work and you have a confirmed job.